willsanderson/Hemma/README.md

 The dashboard is fully YAML-based and designed for:
 - Desktop, tablet, and mobile (portrait + landscape)
 - Light/Dark mode styling
-- Flat card design with Liquid Glass accents
+- Flat card design with glass accents
 - Badges for climate, sensors, presence, and active media
 - Clean navigation with desktop/tablet top navbar